Frequently Asked Questions¶

 You can create as many projects as you need in your Alan Studio account.

-Is there a limit on the number of users who can access the voice assistant in my app?¶
+Is there a limit on the number of users who can access the in-app assistant?¶

-Is there a limit on the number of users who can access the voice assistant in my app?
+Is there a limit on the number of users who can access the in-app assistant?

-However, you can intentionally make the voice assistant available to a limited group of users with the cohorts functionality, for example, in a staged rollout scenario.
+However, you can intentionally make the in-app assistant available to a limited group of users with the cohorts functionality, for example, in a staged rollout scenario.

 What is the QR code used for in Alan Studio?¶